kimshortreed/namescape/about.md

 My academic work is interdisciplinary: I focus on place names, or toponyms, through a particular lens, drawing from a mix of geohumanities, cartography, history, media studies, digital humanities, Indigenous studies, and settler colonial studies.
 I am interested in the settler-politics and social-justice aspects of “namescapes,” what I understand as the way we make and maintain a sense of place through naming landscapes.
 I also write about freestyle skateboarding.

-You can learn more about my academic and professional background on [my CV webpage](https://kimshortreed.github.io).
+You can learn more about my academic and professional background, or get in touch with me, through [my CV webpage](https://kimshortreed.github.io).

 I recognize that it is important to provide this personal context so that you can understand a little more about what motivates my work, which is all part of a lifelong journey to connect with, learn about, and honour the landscapes and seascapes around me that I love so much.